 The Siberian Jay

-The Siberian Jays arrived on the very first morning.
+They arrived on the very first morning.
 We were taking a walk around the cottage, near the frozen lake when there was some rustling from the tree tops.
 It was a freezing but sunny morning and the birds came to enjoy the sunlight.
 An interesting observation was that they would eat some snow from time to time – to keep hydrated I guess.

 They were fluffed up balls and didn’t pay much attention to us below.
 I tried to get photos but it wasn’t easy to hold the camera still for a close up in the cold.
 Went back to the cottage and though about how to attract them nearer.
 Food of course.
 Some rye bread and seed – sure way to bring the birds to the yard!
 Siberian Jays are similar to crows, they seem intelligent and not so afraid of humans.
-In Finland, these birds are know as the ‘friends of the forester’.
+In Finland, these birds are known as the ‘friends of the forester’.

 Here they arrive, sitting on the branches nearby and judging whether it’s safe to come near us. *click on any photo to see an image carousel and photo details.